Deterministic and stochastic surrogate models for a slowly driven fast oscillator: Periodic vs. chaotic forcing

 We choose to drive the oscillator with the $z$-component of the Lorenz system, i.e.\ $g(t) = z(t)$.
 We first initialize the Lorenz system arbitrarily and run forward in time until the orbit is practically on the attractor.
 Then we initialize the oscillator in an optimally slow state via expression \eqref{e.slow-expansion}.
 Its coefficients \eqref{e.bvn} are computed via repeated analytic differentiation of the Lorenz equations, a task that is easily performed by computer algebra.
 The optimal order truncation $N$ was determined empirically.
 The coupled system is then evolved forward in time.

 As diagnostics, we plot the fast energy as given by \eqref{e.fast-energy}.
 It shows clear jumps which, as we shall see later, are associated with complex-time singularities of $z(t)$.
 We also plot a Poincar\'e section of the orbit of $\bv_\fast^N$ which is obtained by sampling $\bv_\fast^N(t)$ at integer multiples of the fast period.
-For the standard values of the Lorenz parameters where the motion on the attractor is chaotic, the samples of the phase point are performing a pseudo-random walk in the fast phase space, see Fig.~\ref{fig_fast_M_chaotic}.
-The same situation, but for a much longer time interval, is shown in Fig.~\ref{fig_fast_m_lon_T}, where it is evident that the fast energy, on average, is growing in time.
+For the standard values of the Lorenz parameters where the motion on the attractor is chaotic, the samples of the phase point are performing a pseudo-random walk in the fast phase space, see Fig.~\ref{fig_fast_M_chaotic} where it is evident that the fast energy, on average, is growing in time.

 When the parameters for the Lorenz system are changed so that the attractor is a single periodic orbit, the fast phase point follows a quasi-periodic motion and the fast energy remains bounded (Fig.~\ref{fig_fast_M_periodic}).